-However, with a solid understanding of your application, you can successfully make a conversion without adversely affecting enclosure performance.
-As with anything, it depends on the application, and the reasons behind the rating specification.
-To help, we bolded the parts of the NEMA enclosure types that are not specified in the IP code.
-This chart also excludes IP code definitions in reference to human access to electrical parts inside the enclosure.
+With a solid application understanding, conversion can be made without adversely affecting enclosure performance.
+It depends on the application, and the reasons behind the rating specification.
+This chart excludes IP code definitions in reference to human access to electrical parts inside the enclosure.

 Definitions in the following chart have been paraphrased.
 Conversions are estimates, and should only be used as a guide.
+NEMA enclosure types that aren’t specified in the IP code.

 NEMA Enclosure Type | IP Code |